daneb/dockerfile-transpiler/README.md

 A GoLang transpiler for Dockerfiles.
 It leverages of [Participle](https://github.com/alecthomas/participle).

+The transpiler relies on distinct lexing and parsing phases.
+The lexer takes raw bytes and produces tokens which the parser consumes.
+The parser transforms these tokens into Go values.

+A conversion of a Dockerfile into Go values (abstract syntax tree).

+## Why?

+Consider trying to build security automation around Dockerfiles.
+The system would review multiple repositories and their associated Dockerfiles, trying to look for mis-configurations or company policy violations.
+However pattern matching (regex) would only provide a certain level of aid, and the developer would have to understand a vast array of permutations in configuration.

+Using the process of a transpiler, we can leverage off tokenization (lexer) and parsing (parsing) to build an AST that is easy to work with in your language of choice and at the same time give context.

 ## Usage

 Supported Dockerfile directives are: [From](https://docs.docker.com/engine/reference/builder/#from), [Run](https://docs.docker.com/engine/reference/builder/#run), [WorkDir](https://docs.docker.com/engine/reference/builder/#workdir), [Env](https://docs.docker.com/engine/reference/builder/#env), [EntryPoint](https://docs.docker.com/engine/reference/builder/#entrypoint), [Cmd](https://docs.docker.com/engine/reference/builder/#cmd) and [Expose](https://docs.docker.com/engine/reference/builder/#expose).